By Crystal Cobb

-Edmund Lowe a lifelong Nashua resident remembers a downtown that wasn’t quite as remarkable as it is today.
-Growing up in Nashua and graduating from Nashua High School South class of 86 Edmund remembers a much simpler and underdeveloped downtown.
+Edmund Lowe, a lifelong Nashua resident, remembers a downtown that wasn’t quite as remarkable as it is today.
+Growing up in Nashua and graduating from Nashua Senior High School class of 86, Edmund remembers a much simpler and underdeveloped downtown.
 He yearned to get out and found the excitement he desired and a world of music within the bustle of the city and his studies at Berklee College of Music in Boston.

 When his music studies were finished he returned to Nashua where he had missed the small town feel the community has to offer.
-He started work at the library which he had thought would be a cool job and found it to be a lot cooler than he had imagined.
+He started work at Nashua Public Library which he had thought would be a cool job and found it to be a lot cooler than he had imagined.

 Edmund has recently bought a house close to Main Street and is happy to be just a couple blocks from his work and all that downtown has to offer.
 He enjoys the food of Giant of Siam and has been known to play an occasional open mic at the Riverwalk.